ProprioCS/Provia.Documents/Quick Add Opportunity Form.md

 ## Technical Specifications

-1. NetSuite version compatibility: Ensuring that the customizations and scripts used in the solution are compatible with the current NetSuite version used by the Orion suite.
+1. NetSuite version compatibility: Ensuring that the customizations and scripts used in the solution are compatible with the current NetSuite version used by the Provia suite.

 2. Performance impact: Assessing the potential performance impact of the customizations and automations on the overall system and ensuring optimal performance.

 3. Data security and access controls: Implementing appropriate data security measures and access controls to ensure that only authorized users can access and modify data through the Quick Add Opportunity form.

-4. Integration with existing customizations: Ensuring that the Quick Add Opportunity form solution seamlessly integrates with any existing customizations or scripts within the Orion suite.
+4. Integration with existing customizations: Ensuring that the Quick Add Opportunity form solution seamlessly integrates with any existing customizations or scripts within the Provia suite.

 ## Object Definitions